Active Directory and mobility on Mac

 Locally cached credentials

-Mobile user accounts cache the user’s information, including their password, so the user can log in to the Mac when it’s disconnected from the organisation’s network.
-Changes made in the directory service won’t be updated on the Mac until it reconnects to the organisation’s network.
+Mobile user accounts cache the user’s information, including their password, so the user can log in to the Mac when it’s disconnected from the organization’s network.
+Changes made in the directory service won’t be updated on the Mac until it reconnects to the organization’s network.

 Changing a mobile account password

-To change a mobile user account password on a Mac that’s bound to the directory service, open System Preferences, then click Users & Groups while the computer is connected to the directory service.
+To change a mobile user account password on a Mac that’s bound to the directory service, choose Apple menu > System Settings, then click Users & Groups in the sidebar, while the computer is connected to the directory service.

 This process ensures that the user account password is changed in three locations: